ghost-him/ZeroLaunch-rs/readme-en.md

 *   [icon-icons](https://icon-icons.com/zh/) - Provided some program icons
 *   [Follower-v2.0](https://github.com/MrBeanCpp/Follower-v2.0) - Provided the full-screen detection solution

+## Roadmap

+Planned future goals:

+1. Use a database to manage stored information (remote configuration data) and reduce information redundancy.
+2. Refactor the front-end pages to improve maintainability of the application.

+These are high-level goals — implementation details (database choice, migration strategy, front-end architecture) will be decided in follow-up design discussions.

 ## ❤️ Support the Author

 You can support the author in the following ways: